CatsAreCoolXD/CGGL/README.md

 # CGGL

-Hey welcome to my passion project CGG!
+Hey welcome to my passion project CGGL!
 Made with C++ and OpenGL.